Jörn König

 Jörn König (born 22 October 1967) is a German politician.
 Born in Berlin, he represents Alternative for Germany (AfD).
 Jörn König has served as a member of the Bundestag from the state of Lower Saxony since 2017.

 Life

-He became member of the bundestag after the 2017 German federal election.
+He became member of the Bundestag after the 2017 German federal election.
 He is a member of the sports committee.

+König is a deputy leader of AfD's parliamentary group.